studious-lms/studious/DIRECT_UPLOAD_IMPLEMENTATION.md

 # Direct Upload Implementation Guide

-This document explains how to complete the frontend implementation for the new direct upload approach once the backend endpoints are available.
+This document explains the completed frontend implementation for the new direct upload approach.

 ## 🎯 Overview

-The frontend has been updated to support the new direct upload approach that:
+The frontend has been fully implemented to support the new direct upload approach that:
 - ✅ Eliminates base64 encoding overhead (33% size reduction)
 - ✅ Prevents server memory issues with large files
 - ✅ Enables direct GCS uploads (much faster)
 - ✅ Provides upload progress tracking
 - ✅ Includes error handling and retry logic
+- ✅ **FULLY IMPLEMENTED** - Ready for production use

 ## 📁 Files Updated